kognise/obsidian-aviation/AIM/04 Air Traffic Control/01 Services Available to Pilots.md

         2. Visual separation.
         3. Target resolution (a process to ensure that correlated radar targets do not touch).
     7. Participating pilots operating VFR in a TRSA:
         1. Must maintain an altitude when assigned by ATC unless the altitude assignment is to maintain at or below a specified altitude.
 ATC may assign altitudes for separation that do not conform to 14 CFR Section 91.159.
 When the altitude assignment is no longer needed for separation or when leaving the TRSA, the instruction will be broadcast, “RESUME APPROPRIATE VFR ALTITUDES.”
-Pilots must then return to an altitude that conforms to 14 CFR Section 91.159 as soon as practicable.
+Pilots must then return to an altitude that conforms to [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.159   VFR cruising altitude or flight level.|14 CFR Section 91.159]] as soon as practicable.
-        2. When not assigned an altitude,[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.159   VFR cruising altitude or flight level.|14 CFR Section 91.159]]rdinate with ATC prior to any altitude change.
+        2. When not assigned an altitude, the pilot should coordinate with ATC prior to any altitude change.
     8. Within the TRSA, traffic information on observed but unidentified targets will, to the extent possible, be provided to all IFR and participating VFR aircraft.
 The pilot will be vectored upon request to avoid the observed traffic, provided the aircraft to be vectored is within the airspace under the jurisdiction of the controller.
     9. Departing aircraft should inform ATC of their intended destination and/or route of flight and proposed cruising altitude.
     10. ATC will normally advise participating VFR aircraft when leaving the geographical limits of the TRSA.
 Radar service is not automatically terminated with this advisory unless specifically stated by the controller.